dali-lab/seabird/README.md

 - React Native is used for the frontend development of this project
   - A main aspect of this project is to deploy on both iOS and Android; React Native gives this project the ability to do so.
+  - Make sure to `npm install` to ensure that all of your `node_modules` are all in place
 - For the backend, Express, Mongoose, and MongoDB are all being used to store the user's information, keep track of module details and links, and also track the general content and designs for each page.
   - Originally the information was stored in a Google Spreadsheet, which was inefficient and non-scalable, so we decided to use well-documented options that would be easy to use as more information is being used in the application.
 - Designers have been using Sketch primarily for this project